true-og/AFK-OG/README.md

 Useful if you want to go AFK immediately without waiting for the timeout.

+This command is player-only.

 ---

 ## Installation

-1) Download the `.jar` file from Modrinth.
+1. Build or download the plugin `.jar`.
-2) Place it in your server's `/plugins` folder.
+2. Place it in your server's `/plugins` folder.
+3. Install PlaceholderAPI as well if you want placeholder support.
-3) Restart the server.
+4. Start or restart the server.

 ---

 ## Configuration

-Edit the config.yml to adjust AFK behavior to your server’s needs.
+Edit `config.yml` to adjust AFK behavior to your server’s needs.
 Changes require a reload or restart.

-Located at: `/plugins/SmartAfk/config.yml`
+Located at: `/plugins/AFK-OG/config.yml`

 ### Options